hooklift/gowsdl/README.md

 ```

 ### TODO
+* Add support for filters to allow the user to change the generated code
 * If WSDL file is local, resolve external XML schemas locally too instead of failing due to not having a URL to download them from.
 * Resolve XSD element references
 * Support for generating namespaces